 Unfortunately the situation turned for the worse in September 2019 after a succession of motorcycle rides which I undertook with custom made earplugs.
 I had not ridden for a decade but, ironically, had habituated so well to my various forms of T that I felt confident enough to restart to ride.
 I nevertheless stayed disciplined and would not ride more than two hours in a row with a minimum of two week interval between rides.
 On my last two outings I felt my T increase during the rides themselves but didn’t act as I didn’t feel any physical pain (I always had in the past before a permanent flare up) and thought this was only going to be temporary...over three months later the noise level has not receded and here I am today...

-My current situation is depriving me from any consistent sleep and making it very difficult for me to function.
-I have not managed more than 2 to 4 hours in a row per night since the onset of this new flare up...for three months.
+My initial situation deprived me from any consistent sleep and made it very difficult for me to function.
+I had not managed more than 2 to 4 hours in a row per night since the onset of this new flare up...for three months.
 Since January 2020 I am able to function again and have reduced my medication to: Melatonin 2mg and Lorazepam 0.50mg...enabling me a minimum of 5 hours of sleep a night...a small victory.

 After 10 years of having this debilitating condition I consider(ed) myself experienced in Tinnitus management.
 I had never had to resort to medical assistance or any sort of medication in the past.
-I have unfortunately have now reached a level where I can no longer resolve this on my own...but am adjusting the best I can and am hanging in there.
+I have unfortunately now reached a level where I am no longer able to resolve/manage this on my own...but am adjusting the best I can and am hanging in there.

 Is this a challenge too far ???
 Time will tell...stay tuned...